Search News Posts

 2. Apply evidence based positive psychology exercises including: “Me at My Best Story,” “Reflected Best Self Letter,” And “Gratitude Journaling.”

-3. Utilize a standardized strength assessment tool to apply with clients (VIA Signature Strengths Survey).
+3. Utilize a standardized strength assessment tool (VIA Signature Strengths Survey).

 4. Recognize Fredrickson’s Broaden and Build Theory and the power of positive emotions to build resilience and improve problem solving